Want to get paid in bitcoin or another crypto? There are plenty of ways to go about it.

 Elsewhere, more than 4,000 employees at Japanese Internet firm GMO Group have the option to receive a portion of their salary in bitcoin, while plenty of other companies in the crypto sphere have been offering bitcoin salary payments for years.
 And when you consider that cryptocurrencies are designed to offer a viable replacement for fiat currency, this makes sense.

 There are even several job-seeking websites designed to allow freelancers to find work and get paid in cryptocurrency.
 For example, Ethlance allows its users to hire or work for Ether (ETH), while Coinality aims to connect employees and job seekers with job opportunities that pay in digital currency.

 If you currently have a job, you could also ask your employer whether it’s possible to get a portion of your salary paid in bitcoin.
 However, with many employers wary of paying in cryptocurrency, you may have to explore other options.
-One example is Bitwage, which specializes in converting fiat currency salaries into cryptocurrency, but is currently only available on payments from UK, US and European employers.
+One example is Bitwage, which specialises in converting fiat currency salaries into cryptocurrency, but is currently only available on payments from the UK, US and European employers.

 Earning a passive income from crypto

 One of the key ways investors can earn money from shares is to buy stock in a company that pays dividends to shareholders.
 This practice is mirrored in the crypto world, as some cryptocurrencies also pay dividends to coin or token owners.